Get the Marcus mobile banking app

 Share this article

-Some of us juggle multiple debt payments each month.
-But instead of keeping tabs on all these balances, interest rates and due dates, it’s possible to combine multiple debts into one.
+Some of us juggle multiple debt payments each month, like credit card bills or a loan payment.
+But instead of keeping tabs on all the different balances, interest rates and due dates, it’s possible to combine multiple debts into one.
 This strategy is called debt consolidation.

-That being said, debt consolidation is not always right for everyone.
-So before you jump into it, consider these pros and cons.
+Keep in mind, however, that debt consolidation is not always right for everyone.
+So before you jump into it, consider the pros and cons.

 Pros of debt consolidation

-Personal loans, like debt consolidation loans, are typically unsecured loans, meaning you don’t have to put up any personal items as collateral to qualify for one.
+Personal loans are typically unsecured loans, meaning you don’t have to put up any personal items as collateral to qualify for one.

 Another way to consolidate debt is by transferring your higher interest rate credit card debts to a new credit card with low or no interest.
 This is called a balance transfer.